- Newfoundland and Labrador and Ontario have banned insurance companies from using an individual’s credit score to make auto rate risk calculations.

 IBC’s Code of Conduct prohibits insurance companies from:

 - Denying or cancelling insurance policies based solely on a poor credit score

 - Denying a policy because an applicant doesn’t have any credit history

 How do I check my credit score?

-Since we’re on the topic of consumer credit reports and scores, you may be wondering how to go about reviewing your credit history and how credit reporting agencies rate you.
+You may be wondering how to go about reviewing your credit history and how credit reporting agencies rate you.